Fire Alarm control panel display lit up in blue. As part of a fire alarm system.

 Image of a diagram on a Design for device locations on a L5 fire alarm System

-Category L5 fire alarm systems are specifically designed to address unique fire hazards in specific areas of a building.
-These systems are ideal for rooms or zones that present a heightened fire risk due to stored materials or specific business operations.
-In many cases, an L5 fire alarm is installed alongside a broader system, such as Category L4, to offer targeted protection in areas of increased vulnerability.
+Category L5 fire alarm systems are tailored to address specific fire hazards in designated areas of a building.
+They are ideal for rooms or zones with heightened fire risks due to stored materials or specific business operations.
+Often, L5 systems complement broader setups, such as Category L4, by providing targeted protection in vulnerable areas.

 Category P – Property Potection